Surveillance Evasion Through Bayesian Reinforcement Learning: NUMERICAL EXPERIMENTS

-We found the following common properties in all examples.
-The capture locations (magenta dots) in subfigure (\romannumeral 3) give rough indications of which parts of $\Omega$ the algorithm prefers to explore.
-Alg-GP mostly selects paths around locally optimal ones, and during the later episodes it focuses more on the vicinity of the globally optimal one, showing a proper balance between exploration and exploitation.
-The two paths in subfigure (\romannumeral 4) indicate that Alg-GP's final prediction (black) approximately matches the true optimal path (red).
-In subfigure (\romannumeral 5), Alg-GP's average excess regret $\mathfrak{R}$ continuously decreases and indicates convergence to zero.
-Alg-PC, however, exhibits an extremely slow decrease in $\mathfrak{R}$.
-This stagnation indicates that Alg-PC is still in the stage of exploring, resulting in an almost constant averaged regret.
-A similar behavior of $\mathfrak{S}$ can be seen in subfigure (\romannumeral 6).
-The last example contains multiple locally optimal (and roughly comparable) paths and requires more episodes to learn the globally optimal one, which explains the slow decrease of $\mathfrak{S}$ in later episodes.
+The following observation hold true for all examples:\\ $\bullet \;$ Capture locations (magenta dots) in subfigure (\romannumeral 3) give rough indications of which parts of $\Omega$ Alg-GP prefers to explore.
+It mostly selects paths around locally optimal ones, and during the later episodes it focuses more on the vicinity of the globally optimal one, showing a proper balance between exploration and exploitation.
+Indeed, the two paths in subfigure (\romannumeral 4) indicate that Alg-GP's final prediction (black) approximately matches the true optimal path (red).\\ $\bullet \;$ In Figure \ref{fig:example_regrets}, Alg-GP's averaged excess capture rate continuously decreases and appears to confirm the convergence.
+The third example contains multiple locally optimal (and roughly comparable) paths and requires more episodes to learn the globally optimal one, which explains the slow decrease of $\mathfrak{S}$ in later episodes.\\ $\bullet \;$ In contrast, Alg-D and Alg-PC exhibit a consistently slower improvement of $\mathfrak{S}$ and even stagnation -- indicating that model-learning takes substantially longer for these methods.\\ $\bullet \;$ UCT algorithm generates much larger regrets than all others.
+We have also tested it with more episodes ($10^5 \sim10^6$), but the results still show obvious stagnation.
+The main reason is that UCT learns the state-action functions directly.
+It regards a whole path as a single datum and overlooks the information of not being captured along the earlier parts of the path, which could be used to improve the estimates for $K$.\\ $\bullet \;$ Both Alg-D and UCT restrict the Evader to move only along one of the eight directions.
+In principle, this will result in a gap between the truly optimal $W_*$ and the risk along the best path on this graph even after infinitely many episodes.
+However, as we show in Supplementary Materials, in these examples that gap is much smaller than the observed regret $\mathfrak{S}$.

-{\bf Remarks on grid effects:} Our use of a discrete observation grid $\Gcell$ essentially lumps together all captures within one cell and limits the Algorithm's ability to learn the true $K$.
-To account for this more accurately, we could modify our definition of regret metric \eqref{eq:regret_measures}, measuring the regret relative to the best path learnable on the specific $\Gcell.$ We include such detailed tests in \href{https://eikonal-equation.github.io/Bayesian-Surveillance-Evasion/}{Supplementary Materials}.
+{\bf Remarks on grid effects:} Our use of a discrete observation grid $\Gcell$ essentially lumps together all captures within one cell and limits the algorithm's ability to learn the true $K$.
+To account for this more accurately, we could modify our definition of the regret metric, measuring the regret relative to the best path learnable on the specific $\Gcell.$ We include such detailed tests in Supplementary Materials.
 But in summary we note that they demonstrate yet another advantage of GP regression: